 Monday, March 9, 2020

-Sharon met us early morning at our cabin for 3.5 miles (6 kilometers) walk on the estate, including heading back to their home.
+Sharon met us early in the morning at our cabin for 3.5 miles (6 kilometers) walk on the estate, including heading back to their home.
 After another meal, Gail drove us to the cabin to collect our belongings, and we headed back to Montagu.

 Today’s game plan was to enjoy the Montagu Country Hotel, the only Art Deco hotel in South Africa, and furnished with original period furniture.
 The original hotel was built in 1875.
 The Art Deco hotel was erected behind the original structure in 1922.
 The old structure was demolished, and the hotel was renamed in 1941.
 Gert Lubbe purchased the hotel out of bankruptcy in 1966.
 Gert passed away a few months ago.
 See a separate blog discussing this hotel.

 Before heading to the hotel, we spent time watching Simon train horses on Gail and her husband’s farm.
-When Linda was growing up, she spent her 6-years during her schooling, riding horses daily.
+When Linda was growing up, she spent her 6 years during her schooling, riding horses daily.
 During that time, she was the proud owner of four horses, one at a time.
 One horse was bought from the renowned golfer, Gary Player.
 Linda and two close friends would go to the stables after school, groom, feed, and ride their horses.
 All of Linda’s horses were older and unlikely to be too energetic for young girls.

 However, how do you go about training a horse to be able to be ridden for any age group?
 Gail and her husband have numerous Arabian horses on their farm.
 Simon contracted to teach their son and the team of six-horse handlers how to break in a young horse without using any violent methods.
 I will not get into more detail now, but there is much information I could share.
 I will likely produce a blog about this exciting learning experience.
 Simon and his wife Yvette have a horse training business in Johannesburg and spent time with the “horse whisper” guru, Monty Roberts, on several occasions in Salinas, California.

 The connection to the Montagu Country Hotel is interesting to understand.
 Colene Basson is a charted accountant.
 Colene previously worked with Gail and her husband as their accountant.
 P-J Basson is the CEO of the hotel.
 Colene joined P-J in his business, helping to run the hotel.
 After I wrote the blog about Montagu, Gail asked me to write a blog about the Montagu Country Hotel.
-I said that it would not be ethical if I had not stayed there, so I made a reservation from the US before going on this trip.
+I said that it would not be ethical if I had not stayed there, so I made a reservation in the US before going on this trip.
 P-J got to hear about our visit and gave us a complimentary upgrade.

 I requested P-J to allow me to interview William, the pianist who played beautifully during our dinner.
 You name it, and he played it, including music from Les Misérables, West Side Story, and other well-known favorites.
 I was so intrigued by the extensive repertoire that I went to chat with him.
 I wanted to see what sheet music he was using.
 William told me that he couldn’t read sheet music.
 He hears a tune and can play it almost instantly—what a talent.
 I want to interview him to learn more about his background and skill.